Little Battlers Pre-school

 What’s special at Little Battlers”?

 In the main room we have 3 computers with flat screens for the children to practice their fine motor skills.
-We have a lovely kitchen and each week for half a term at a time, the children make lots of yummy foods which they then all eat at snack time.
+We have a lovely kitchen which we use frequently throughout the year, the children make lots of delicious foods which they then all eat at snack time.
 Yummy!

 Trips - We go on two trips a year, one in the Autumn term and one in the Summer term.